 Answer: If you wish to join the BTMA complete the expression of interest form which is available on the website or in the back of a copy of the BTMA Buyers Guide and send it to the BTMA Director.
 Upon receipt the Director will contact you to arrange a NO obligation meeting at your factory to discuss your membership and answer any questions.
 If you then wish to proceed with membership your application will be posted on the Member’s Only notice board on our website.
 The notice must be displayed for one month.
 At the end of this period you will be sent a copy of the BTMA Constitution and a Declaration Form.
 If you are happy to complete the declaration form just fill it in and return it to the Director who will then set you up as a Member of the Association.

-Answer: Up to 2 delegates from any BTMA members company are eligible to attend any of the BTMA regular formal meeting free of charge.
-Any company who is looking to join the association is welcome to send a representative to a meeting.
-Additional delegates from companies are most welcome to attend the meetings, however the additional attendance costs will be invoiced.
+Answer: Up to 2 delegates from any BTMA Members company are eligible to attend any of the BTMA regular formal Meetings free of charge.
+Any company who is looking to join the Association is welcome to send a representative to a meeting as a guest of the Executive Committee.
+Additional delegates from companies are most welcome to attend the meetings, however , the additional attendance costs will be invoiced.

 Scroll to zoom in on map